cowjuh/dcmini-logs/_posts/2025-07-07-It's supposed to rain.md

 **11:46AM**
 - I'm hungry.
 - Hao min is not in town so I won't have access to Fablab.
 Need to check out Maker Lab instead which is closer anyways.
+- Annoyed at the amount of project overhead needed (video format, vlogging style, ensuring metadata is correct for footage import, my on-camera personality, GETTING USED TO BEING IN TAIWAN LOL, this website, where to get parts.)